metrlith/CandyCrushLevelEditor/README.md

 ## Features
 - **Intuitive drag-and-drop interface**: Easily design levels by dragging and dropping candies, obstacles, and boosters.
-- **Support for various Candy Crush game mechanics**: Includes features like special candies, blockers, and cascading effects.
+- **Support for various Candy Crush game mechanics**: Includes features like special candies, blockers, and candy cannons.
-- **Custom themes and assets**: Import your own assets to create unique level designs.
+- **Customizable level parameters**: Adjust the number of moves, score targets, and other level settings.
 - **Real-time preview**: See how your level will look and behave in the game as you design it.
 - **Export and import**: Save your levels as JSON files and reload them for further editing.